Skip to content

 Photos and media

 Ledgerly requests access to images on your device for one narrow purpose.
-When you use the accessibility service's option to capture from a screenshot, Ledgerly briefly checks your device's media store to find that specific screenshot and attach it to the transaction.
+When you use the accessibility service's option to capture from a screenshot you have taken, Ledgerly briefly checks your device's media store to find that specific screenshot and attach it to the transaction.
 Ledgerly does not scan, browse, or upload your photo gallery.

 AI features and OpenAI

-Ledgerly has five optional features that use an AI language model: the spending insight narrator, the Card Concierge chat, the wallet roast, the goal price estimator, and AI-assisted import of receipts and statements.
+Ledgerly has six optional features that use an AI language model: the AI insight narrator, the Card Concierge chat, the wallet roast, the loan-reminder drafter, the goal price estimator, and AI-assisted import of receipts and statements.

-Your API key is stored on your device, encrypted using the Android Keystore system (AES-256-GCM), and is excluded from Android's cloud backup.
+Your OpenAI API key and your Ledgerly AI subscription key are stored on your device, encrypted with AES-GCM keys held in the Android Keystore system, and are excluded from Android's cloud backup.

-Data is sent to OpenAI only at the moment you actively use one of these features, never in the background.
+Data is sent only at the moment you actively use one of these features, never in the background.
 What is sent depends on the feature:

-• The four text features (the narrator, the Card Concierge, the roast, and the goal price estimator) send summarized figures, not your raw list of transactions.
+• The five text features (the narrator, the Card Concierge, the roast, the loan-reminder drafter, and the goal price estimator) send summarized figures, not your raw list of transactions.
 For example: monthly totals, your top merchants or items, fee totals, a summary of the cards you have added, and, for the Card Concierge, the question you type.
+The one that carries more detail is the loan-reminder drafter: to write the note, it sends the name you have recorded for that friend and the amount and dates of the specific loan you picked.

 • AI-assisted import sends the receipt image or PDF file that you are importing.